allfro/dotNetBeautifier/README.md

 like tearing your hair out because you can't even read the whole parameter name and see what it's corresponding value is in your small screen at a client site?
 Don't you wish you could only focus on the meat of the request?

 Well cry no more!
-This tool is about bringing awesome back to pentesting .NET apps.
+This tool is about bringing awesome back to pen-testing .NET apps.
 It makes requests like this:

 ```
 POST /Default.aspx HTTP/1.1